 1 = very good (outstanding performance),

-2 = good (performance which considerably exceeds the average requirements),
+2 = good (performance which is well above average standards),

-3 = satisfactory (performance which meets the average requirements),
+3 = satisfactory (performance which meets average standards),

 (2) 1Intermediate grading may be used to permit differentiated assessment of examinations.
 2To this end, the grades will be increased or lowered by a value of 0.3; grades 0.7, 4.3, 4.7 and 5.3 will not be used.